CyberCondor/CyberCondor/README.md

 <details>
 	<summary><h3>👁‍🗨 whois CyberCondor</h3></summary>
 		CyberCondor is a life-long learner, a security geek, a researcher, and a friend.
 With the power of Google, CyberCondor has surfed many webs and has compiled much data.
-Through the Internet, CyberCondor's journey <em>will</em> be shared.
+CyberCondor loves PowerShell.
 </details>
-<sub><sup>2023</sup></sub>
+<sub><sup>2025</sup></sub>

 <!--
 **CyberCondor/CyberCondor** is a ✨ _special_ ✨ repository.